adamj99/libre-tech/README.md

 This workflow does the following:

 - Checks out the repository to the runner.
-- ets up a Go environment with the specified Go version.
+- Sets up a Go environment with the specified Go version.
 - Builds the Go application.
 - Runs tests in your Go application.
 - Lints the Go code using golangci-lint.